 Schoolmates Harry Conklin, John Tetley, Mark Briody and Rick Hilyard under the tyrant monicker formed Jag Panzer in 1981 in Colorado Springs.
 At first playing covers the band soon recorded its first demo, Tower Of Darkness.
 This session would be followed by another in a better studio where the band recorded the songs Battle Zones and The Crucifix.
 The band played many local shows and soon obtained interest from both Azra and Metal Blade Records.
 Simultaneously, the band had to change names in order to avoid confusion with the other tyrants seeking to dominate the metal scene.
 Having chosen a new name inspired by a tank the band duly signed with Azra Records of California.
 The band entered Startsong Studio in order to record a debut EP.
 Following the recording the band relocated to Los Angeles to be nearer to the metal scene.
 It was here that the band auditioned and recruited future guitar phenomenon, Joey Taffola.
 The Tyrants EP was released in 1983, but the band moved back to Colorado a refugee from poverty and the glam scene.
 The band soon recorded Ample Destruction at Startsong Studio.
 Canada’s Banzai Records issued this album with a new cover.
 Azra also issued a limited run of the album with the License To Kill title.
 Denver drummer Reynold Carlson soon replaced drummer Rick Hilyard.
 The new line-up began the process of demoing new material in search of a new deal.
 With the search not going well Conklin would soon join Riot.
 Next to depart were Carlson and Tafolla who would work on the guitarist’s solo outing.
 A guitarist called Christian Lesegue and a drummer called Rikard Stjernquist were soon drafted.
 For a while, a Bob Parduba fronted the band.
 With no contract in the offing the new singer and guitarist soon left.
 The band had recorded an album called Chain Of Command that did not have a home.
 The band would go on hiatus at this point.
 It was not until the ‘90s that the band resurfaced and signed to the German label/store Rising Sun.
 The band’s new sound was thrashier and influenced by new singer Daniel Conca and the metal bands of the day.
 A single called Jeffrey preceded the CD which itself was adorned with a red case.
 Reviews were generally poor, but America’s Pavement Music would license the product nonetheless.
 Conca would be let go and would go on to work for Pit Magazine as an advertising salesman before dying soon thereafter.
 All was not lost however.
 Heavy metal was undergoing resurgence and the band managed to secure a new deal with Century Media.
 The band had also brought graphics work in-house and built itself a studio making things easier.
 Most importantly, Conkin ‘The Tyrant’ was back and the band had a demo called The Return it was shopping to the labels.
 The band’s first album for the new label was called The Fourth Judgement and like its follow-up featured older material.
 It even featured guitarist Taffola.
 Many shows followed on both sides of the Atlantic.
 Thane To The Throne was based on Shakespeare’s Macbeth and, once again, produced by Jim Morris.
 Jag Panzer issued a compilation of older material called Decade Of The Nail-Spiked Bat in 2003.
 The band had sought permission from former guitarist Taffola for the right to the music and having failed had opted to rerecord the material.
 Century Media would also re-issue the bootlegged Chain Of Command with a new cover.
 Chris Broderick, once again, was tapped to fill in for Nevermore in 2006.
 Nevermore’s guitarist Smyth was unavailable due to a medical emergency.
 Chris Broderick joined Megadeth as replacement for Glen Drover in January of 2008.
 That band returned guitarist Chris Lasegue to his old position.
 Jag Panzer, in the meanwhile, was trying to record a live album, but was limited by a frugal Century Media budget.
 2009 brought news that the band has picked The Scourge Of Light as the title for its next album.
 The band was playing a couple of European festivals simultaneous to its search for a new label.

 Jag Panzer was back with a new label and album in 2011.
 Scourge Of The Light was tentatively due in February through SPV.
-Early guitarist Christian Lasegue is back with the band.
+Early guitarist Christian Lasegue was back with the band.
 After losing guitarist Christian Lasegue to school Jag Panzer threw in the towel in July 2011.
 High Roller Records would release a 4-LP vinyl box set by Jag Panzer, entitled Historical Battles - The Early Years, on April 19th,2013.
 It was limited to 500 copies and featured much of the band’s early material.
 The band was scheduled for Keep It True festival, on April 25-26th, 2014.

 JAG PANZER - THE FOURTH JUDGEMENT - CENTURY MEDIA